fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 layout: bookpage
 weight: 29
 category: workflow
-title: Spacing, metrics, and kerning
+title: Spacing, Metrics and Kerning
 ---

 The spaces between characters are an important, integral part of the design of a font.
 Designing a font's letter spacing should be carried out as an integral part of the whole process of designing a font.
 Good spacing is necessary for a font to function well.